ctfer-io/chall-manager/webdocs/security.md

 Under no condition you should launch it exposed to participants and untrusted services.
 If not, secrets could be exfiltrated, host platform could be compromised, etc.

+> ``With great power comes great responsibility.''
+> ~Uncle Ben

 ## Kubernetes

-If you are not using the [recommended architecture](/docs/chall-manager/ops-guides#kubernetes-with-pulumi), please make sure to not deploy [instances](/docs/chall-manager/glossary#instance) in the same namespace as the chall-manager instances are deployed into.
-Elseway, players may pivot through the service and use the API for malicious purposes.
+If you are not using the [recommended architecture](/docs/chall-manager/ops-guides/deployment/#kubernetes), please make sure to not deploy [instances](/docs/chall-manager/glossary#instance) in the same namespace as the chall-manager instances are deployed into.
+Elseway, players might pivot through the service and use the API for malicious purposes.

 Additionally, please make sure the `ServiceAccount` the chall-manager `Pods` use has only its required permissions, and if possible, only on namespaced resources.
 To build this, you can use `kubectl api-resources –-namespaced=true –o wide`.